identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 _Figure 1: Abstract Protocol Flow_

 1. The client requests a protected resource, presenting an access token.
-2. The resource server determines that the circumstances in which the presented access token was obtained offer insufficient authorization details, wrong grant flow, or inadequate client authentication mechanism; hence, it denies the request and returns a challenge describing (using a combination of error code and payload details) what authorization details  requirements must be met for the resource server to allow a request.
+2. The resource server determines that the circumstances in which the presented access token was obtained offer insufficient authorization details, wrong grant flow, or inadequate client authentication mechanism; it therefore denies the request and returns a challenge describing (using a combination of error code and payload details) what authorization requirements must be met to allow the request.
+It is possible here for the resource server to rely on the responses from an external policy decision point.
-3. The client directs the user agent to the authorization server with an authorization request that includes the authorization details indicated by the resource server in the previous step.
+3. The client redirects the user agent to the authorization server with an authorization request that includes the authorization details indicated by the resource server in the previous step.
-4. Whatever sequence required by the grant of choice plays out; this will include the necessary steps to authenticate the client in accordance with the playoad, to use the required grant flow type, or to validate that the authorization details are met.
-Then, the authorization server returns a new access token to the client.
-The new access token contains or references information about the elements required, including but not limited to what [I-D.lombardo-oauth-client-extension-claims] defines.
+4. A new and adequate authorization sequence takes place between the user agent, the client and the authorization server, resulting in the issuance of a new access token that encapsulates the authorization level, or ceremonies requested by the resource server.
+The authorization server uses the payload for the resource server's response forwarded by the client to initiate the right grant flow type or to ensure that the authorization details are met.
+The authorization server may here also contact an external policy decision point to request evaluation of complex business access policies.
+The newly minted access token contains or references information about the authorization elements required, including but not limited to the claims defined in [I-D.lombardo-oauth-client-extension-claims].
 5. The client repeats the request from step 1, presenting the newly obtained access token.
-6. The resource server finds that the authorization details, grant flow, or client authentication mechanism used during the acquisition of the new access token complies with its requirements and returns the representation of the requested protected resource.
+6. The resource server finds that the authorization details, grant flow or client authentication mechanism used during the acquisition of the new access token complies with its requirements and returns the representation of the requested protected resource.

+Such protocol flow is coherent with the expectations of [FAPI2.0-Security-Profiles] and section 2.1.10.2.1 of [hl7.fhir.uv.smart-app-launch].

-The validation operations mentioned in steps 2 and 6 imply that the resource server has a way of evaluating, on top of the requirements of authentication as defined in [RFC9470], the authorization requirements that occurred during the process by which the access token was obtained.
+The validation operations mentioned in steps 2 and 6 imply that the resource server has a way of evaluating the authorization requirements that occurred during the ceremonies that led to the issuance of the access token.
 In the context of this document, the assessment by the resource server of the specific authorization mechanisms used to obtain a token for the requested resource is called an "authorization state".

-This document will not describe how the resource server can perform this assessment of the authorization state whatever the access token is a JSON Web Token (JWT) [RFC9068] or is validated via introspection [RFC7662] and whatever the resource provider is performing this assessment natively or by offloading the assessment to a policy decision point as defined in [XACML] and NIST's ABAC [SP.800-162] Still, this document describes how the resource provider can signal to the client any insatisfying authorization  is expected to be obtained from the authorization server if applicable.
+This document does not describe how the resource server performs this assessment of the authorization state, whether the access token is a JSON Web Token (JWT) [RFC9068] or is validated via introspection [RFC7662] or whether the resource provider is performing this assessment natively or by offloading the assessment to a policy decision point as defined in [D-OpenID-AuthZEN], [XACML] or NIST's ABAC [SP.800-162].
+This document rather describes how the resource provider tells the client what type of authorization it needs to get from the authorization server for a request.

 The terms "authorization state" and "step up" are metaphors in this specification.
 These metaphors do not suggest that there is an absolute hierarchy of authorization states expressed in interoperable fashion.
 The notion of a state emerges from the fact that the resource server may only want to accept certain authorization mechanisms.
 When presented with a token derived from particuliar authorization mechanisms (i.e., a given authorization state) that it does not want to accept (i.e., below the threshold it will accept), the resource server seeks to step up (i.e., renegotiate) from the current authorization state to one that it may accept.
 The "step up" metaphor is intended to convey a shift from the original authorization state to one that is acceptable to the resource server.

 Although the case in which the new access token supersedes old tokens by virtue of a higher authorization state is common, in line with the connotation of the term "step up authorization", it is important to keep in mind that this might not necessarily hold true in the general case.
 For example, for a particular request, a resource server might require a higher authorization state and a shorter validity, resulting in a token suitable for one-off calls but leading to frequent prompts: hence, offering a suboptimal user experience if the token is reused for routine operations.
 In such a scenario, the client would be better served by keeping both the old tokens, which are associated with a lower authorization state, and the new one: selecting the appropriate token for each API call.
-This is not a new requirement for clients, as incremental consent and least-privilege principles will require similar heuristics for managing access tokens associated with different scopes and permission levels.
+This is not a new requirement for clients, as incremental consent and least-privilege principles will require similar algorithms for managing access tokens associated with different scopes and permission levels.
 This document does not recommend any specific token-caching strategy: that choice will be dependent on the characteristics of every particular scenario and remains application-dependent as in the core OAuth cases.
-Also recall that OAuth 2.0 [RFC6749] assumes access tokens are treated as opaque by clients.
-The token format might be unreadable to the client or might change at any time to become unreadable.
+Furthermore, OAuth 2.0 [RFC6749] assumes access tokens are treated as opaque by clients.
+The token format might thus be unreadable to the client or might change at any time to become unreadable.
 So, during the course of any token-caching strategy, a client must not attempt to inspect the content of the access token to determine the associated authentication information or other details (see Section 6 of [RFC9068] for a more detailed discussion).

 # Authorization Requirements Challenge

 ## HTTP Error Status Code

-When a request compliant with this specification does not meet the authorization state requirements, the resource server responds using the `403` HTTP status code with the Bearer authentication scheme's error parameter (from [RFC6750]) .
+The resource server responds with a `403` HTTP status code using the Bearer authentication scheme's error parameter (from [RFC6750]) when a request compliant with this specification does not meet its authorization state requirements.

 ## Error Codes

-This specification introduces two new error code values for this challenge and other OAuth authentication schemes, as defined in [RFC9449] and in [RFC9470]:
+This specification introduces two new error code values for this challenge and other OAuth authentication schemes, as defined in OAuth 2.0 Demonstrating Proof of Possession (DPoP)[RFC9449] and in OAuth 2.0 Step Up Authentication Challenge Protocol[RFC9470]:

-`insufficient_delegated_authorization`:
+`failed_authorization`:
-: The authorization mechansisms used for the issuance of the access token presented with the request does not meet the authorization state requirements of the protected resource.
-It is up to the client to decide what to perform next.
+: The authorization mechanisms used for the issuance of the access token presented with the request do not meet the authorization state requirements of the protected resource.
+It is up to the client to decide what to perform next; some further implementation-specific details MAY be provided in the payload of the response.

-`new_authorization_needed`:
+`insufficient_authorization`:
-: The authorization mechansisms used for the issuance of the access token presented with the request does not meet the authorization state requirements of the protected resource.
-The client is guided on why new authorization mechanisms and details SHOULD be used through a new authorization request to the authorization server.
+: The authorization mechanisms used for the issuance of the access token presented with the request do not meet the authorization state requirements of the protected resource.
+The client is provided a detailed standard response that describes exactly which new authorization mechanisms and details SHOULD be used in order to gain access to the requested resource.
+The client SHOULD then initiate a new ceremony with the authorization server, that comply with the stated resource requirements.

 Note: the logic through which the resource server determines that the current request does not meet the authorization state requirements of the protected resource, and associated functionality (such as expressing, deploying and publishing such requirements), is out of scope for this document.

-## WWW-Authenticate Header Error Code And Associated Payload
+## WWW-Authenticate Header Error Codes And Associated Payloads

-Each error code can return different types of HTTP payload to guide the client into initiating the next Authorization Request.
+Each error code matches different types of HTTP response payloads, which guide the client into initiating the next Authorization Request.

+### Response Payloads
+This document specifies that all compliant HTTP responses must contain a payload, and that the contents of this payload depends on the error code issued by the resource server.

+The payload is expected to be a JSON object, the details of which are provided in the following sections.

-### Case Of `insufficient_delegated_authorization` Error
+### `failed_authorization` Error

+If the error code `failed_authorization` is used, the description field of the `WWW-Authenticate` HTTP Header MUST be set to `The authorization level is not met`.

-If the error code `insufficient_delegated_authorization` is used, the HTTP payload MUST be formatted as an AuthZEN [D-OpenID-AuthZEN] response for a `decision` that is `false` and MUST include as part of the response `context`:
+Then the HTTP body payload MUST be formatted as an AuthZEN [D-OpenID-AuthZEN] response for a `decision` that MUST be set to `false` and MUST include as part of the response a `context` object.
+The `context` object SHOULD then include the following properties:

 error_msg:
 : _REQUIRED_ - a string representing a human readable justification of the resource provider access control leading to a `deny` of the request.